mlswg/mls-protocol/draft-ietf-mls-protocol.md

 To construct the tree in {{resolution-tree}}:

-* A creates a group with B, C, D, as well as some members outside this subtree
+* A creates a group with B, ..., H, as well as some members outside this subtree
+* F sends an empty Commit, setting Y and its ancestors
+* D removes B, C, and F, with the following effects:
+  * Blank the direct paths of B, C, and G
-* D removes C, setting Z and the top node (as well as any further nodes in the direct path)
+  * Set X, the top node, and any further nodes in the direct path of D
-* A member outside this subtree removes B, blanking B's direct path
-* A adds a new member at C with a partial Commit, adding it as unmerged at Z
+* A adds a new member at C with a partial Commit, adding C as unmerged at X

 To construct the tree in {{evolution-tree}}: